top of page

 I made a home with no stars

-and now, home is simple a vacation
+and now, home is simply a vacation

 my lineage gone through castration